hazeedhrshd/MovieLens-Database/README.md

 ## Data

-The Movielens dataset used for this analysis can be found at [GroupLens Research](https://grouplens.org/datasets/movielens/).
-It consists of the following data files:
+The dataset consists of the following data files:

 - `movies.csv`: Contains movie information, such as movie ID, title, genre and year.
 - `tags.csv`: Contains movie tags, including user ID, movie ID, and timestamp.